Marina-Golovanova/middle.messenger.praktikum.yandex/README.md

 In the project directory, you can run:

-`npm start`
+`npm dev`
 Runs the app in the development mode.

 `npm run build`
 Builds the app for production to the `dist` folder.

-`npm run server`
+`npm run start`
-After building you can you this command to run the app on the port 3000
+Builds the app and runs it on the port 3000

 ---